 The following indicator lights are visible on the touchscreen to show the status of the headlights:

 Low beam headlights are on.

-Adaptive Headlights is enabled and high beams are on.
-Model 3 is ready to turn off the high beams if light is detected.
+High beams are currently turned on, and Adaptive Headlights is ready to turn off the high beams if light is detected in front of Model 3.